nathanrsfba/creeping-dark/README.md

 A: That's a redstone mechanism I have hidden away in a utility dimension that recreates certain objects.
 You can just ignore the message.

-Q: The Blaze boss spatial IO isn't loading or regenerating, or the 'Swamp Magic' frequency isn't showing up in the entangloporter
+Q: The Void City spatial IO isn't loading or regenerating, or the 'Swamp Magic' frequency isn't showing up in the entangloporter
 A: Apparently my utility dimension gets nuked sometimes.
 Why?
 Haven't a goddamn clue.
 To fix this, try exiting your world/restarting the server a